Vishalthakur010/Base-Node-Project-Template/README.md

         }

     ```
+- If you want to do it manually by commands
+    ```
+        npm install sequelize : run inside the root of project npm i mysql2 : run inside the root sequelize initof project npm i sequelize-cli : run inside root of project cd src : move to src
+        npx sequelize init : run inside src
+    ```
+-By executing `npx sequelize init` you will get migrations and seeders folder along with config.json inside config folder.

 - If you are setting up your dvelopment enviroment, then write the username if your DB, password of your DB and in dialect mention whatever DB you are using.
 For ex : mysql, mariadb etc.

 - If you are setting up test or Production enviroment, make sure you also replace the host with the hosted db url.

+- To run the server
+    ```
+        npm run dev
+    ```